svin24/svin24.github.io/content/blog/Corporate-surveillance-murder.md

 information on the open market is bad enough for the obvious reasons, but today, I learned that the depths of depravity this market will descend to are without limit.
 Today I am more angry and ashamed at this industry than I have ever been.
-Corporate surveillance and adtech has turned turned your phone into an informant against you and brought about the actual **murder** of the user.
+Corporate surveillance and adtech has turned your phone into an informant against you and brought about the actual **murder** of the user.

 [Vice: Military Unit That Conducts Drone Strikes Bought Location Data From Ordinary Apps](https://www.vice.com/en/article/y3g97x/location-data-apps-drone-strikes-iowa-national-guard)